networkedsystems/MaMIMO_indoor/README.md

 1. Download the data set to be proccesed. <br>
 Data Set: https://owncloud.esat.kuleuven.be/index.php/s/oYepckKfoJj93BC  <br>

-2. Open the required .m file according the specific scenario (collocated or distributed) detailed here: <br>
+2. Open the required .m file according the specific antenna array distribution:  collocated1, collocated2, distributed1 or distributed2.
+The scenario details are here: <br>

+(Insert link from kuleuven website) <br>

 3. Each .m file loads a matrix H variable which contains the channel collected for the specific scenario.
 This matrix